 Filing the SR-22:

-• Inform your insurance company about your SR-22 requirement.
-They will take care of the paperwork and file the form with the DMV for you.
+• Inform your insurer about your SR-22 requirement.
+They’ll handle the paperwork and submit the form to the DMV.

 Remember, getting SR-22 insurance may result in higher premiums due to your driving record.
 Compare car insurance quotes every six months and ask about discounts to get the cheapest car insurance possible.